annebouillard/NetCalBounds/README.md

 server 6 (10.0,1.0);
 endservers

-#list of flows 's caracteristics (servers numbered from left to right)
+#list of flows 's characteristics (servers numbered from left to right)
 beginflows
 flow 1 [1,6]	(0.,10.)
 (1.,5.); #[source,destination] (burst,rate) list the arrival curve in the minimum
 flow 2 [1,1]   	(0.,10.)
 (1.,5.);